Vinkage/pr_project/CLADE/checkpoints/mike_crop_subset/README.md

  &+ \mathbb{E}_{} \left[ \max(0, 1 + D_{k}(\boldsymbol{s,},G(\boldsymbol{s}))) \right] \tag*{\{\} }
 \end{align}

-Where again \( s\) is the label map and \( x\) is the real image.
+Where again $ s$ is the label map and $ x$ is the real image.
 You can see that there are two hinge terms, the real and fake discriminator loss.

 This is equivalent to the following (Zhang et al. 2019: SAGAN):